thewileylab/ReviewR/README.md

 application.

 Next, you will want to connect to a REDCap project to store the results of your chart review.
-In the right panel of the ‘Set Up’ tab, enter your institution’s REDCap URL and the API token for your desired REDCap project and then click ‘Connect to REDCap’.
+In the right panel of the ‘Setup’ tab, enter your institution’s REDCap URL and the API token for your desired REDCap project and then click ‘Connect to REDCap’.
 Next, configure your REDCap instrument by selecting which variable in your collection instrument